 2. Seams fray fast

 Some people say their Mission towels’ seams get frayed and ripped a few times after using.
 I highly suggest contacting them as they can definitely replace your towel with new ones.
 After all, there is no perfect brand and sometimes there may be manufacturing defects.
+To prolong the lifespan of your towel, it would also be best to handwash your towels instead.

 3. Does not feel like a regular towel